I wrote this last winter, but all the blessed leaflessness and grey skies moved me to post it again. I hope you will enjoy this winter season too.

 As a gardener of food-bearing annual plants, I have been a slow convert to the wisdom and rhythm of the perennials all around me.
-In the fall it was the urban forest of deciduous trees that impressed me most.
-These trees had taken up their chlorophyll and left their leaves to dry out in a burst of color.
-Then, after a number of windy days, the leaves were released to go build soil (or in our city’s context, to be dutifully gathered and disposed of.)
+And in winter it is the urban forest of deciduous trees that impresses me most.
+These trees have taken up their chlorophyll and left their leaves to dry out in a burst of color.
+Then, after a number of windy days, the leaves are released to go build soil (or in our city’s context, to be dutifully gathered and disposed of.)
 This is a slow symphony.
-After the wash of color and falling leaves we enjoy a coda, bare branches reaching in all directions, glaring in the winter sun.
+After the wash of color and falling leaves we enjoy a coda, bare branches reaching in all directions, glaring in the fall sun.
 We see nests previously concealed.
 We see the cold sky unobstructed.
 There is a clarity on a crystal cold morning that will focus one’s thoughts on elemental things: this icy gate; a cold crunching underfoot; the pale sun in the southern sky at noon.

 I can’t help but feel touched by this dormancy.
 The growing season is done.
 Growth itself ceases for a moment.
 The long nights are not a burden as soon as I accept them as they are: dark; cold.
 I see nature resting.
 So I rest too.